agama-project/agama/README.md

 ## Quickstart

-:warning: :warning: **This is a proof-of-concept so use a virtual machine to give it a try.** :warning: :warning:
+:warning: **This is a proof-of-concept.
+Please, use a virtual machine to give it a try.** :warning:

 The easiest way to give D-Installer a try is to install the [rubygem-d-installer](https://build.opensuse.org/package/show/YaST:Head:D-Installer/rubygem-d-installer)